AdrianInsua/platform/docs/store/articles/intro-tutorial.md

 export class AppModule {}
 ```

-This will allow us to inject services from `ngredux-store` into our app.
+This will allow us to inject services from `@adrian.insua/ngredux-store` into our app.

 ## A Concrete Example